Why Some Rugs Cost Millions

 Number 3, there’s going to be more than 500 itty-bitty knots per square inch of rug, and they’re tied by hand.

-Millions of fine knots are required to make up a small palace-quality area rug.
-It takes the time-equivalent of a life, in some cases.
+Millions of fine knots are required to make a small palace-quality area rug.
+It takes the life-equivalent of a decade, in some cases.

 A palatial rug might have 10 million knots in the arrangement with different colors, materials, and precious metals woven together.